syedmhashim/SyedMHashim/README.md

 ### Hi there 👋

-I'm a passionate Software Developer and DevOps Engineer 👨‍💻, with nearly four years of industry experience 💪.
+I'm a passionate Software Developer and DevOps Engineer 👨‍💻, with around 5 years of industry experience 💪.
 I have worked extensively with startups and am well-equipped to handle multitasking and pressure 🚀

 ### Technical Skills